Everyone has questions.

 To remove all demo limitations, enter your name and a valid serial number as shown in your product license email.
-We recommend using copy / paste to enter the serial number to avoid any typos.
+We recommend using copy / paste to enter the serial number to avoid any typos or regional encoding problems.

 Q: I cannot register my plug-in.

 When entering your name and serial number, please type them in exactly as they were sent to you in the license email.
 Do not include any quotation marks ".